PriyankaM06091994/Big-Data-Systems-and-Int-Analytics/Assignment 1/README.md

 4. Connecting Snowflake Database ‘Sevir’ with ‘Sql Alchemy’.

-Using package ‘snowflake-sqlalchemy’ for querying and accessing data from Snowflake database.
+Using package **‘snowflake-sqlalchemy’** for querying and accessing data from Snowflake database.

-5. Accessing data from snowflake using ‘snowflake connector’
+5. Accessing data from snowflake using **‘snowflake connector’**

 6. Installing Apache Superset on Oracle Virtual Machine

-Enter the URL in your Browser:- http://127.0.0.1:8088/ to access the application
+**Enter the URL in your Browser:- http://127.0.0.1:8088/ to access the application**

 User: admin123
 Password: admin

 7. Connecting snowflake with Apache Superset for visualization

+## Airflow

-8. Automating tasks in Snowflake
+Automating tasks in Snowflake using **Airflow**

-Connecting SQL ALchemy with Snowflake
+1. Connecting SQL ALchemy with Snowflake
-Joining Sevir and Storm Data
+2. Joining Sevir and Storm Data